When you look at the ingredients list of most processed foods, you will find added food additives and food preservatives.

 Both Sodium Nitrite and Sodium Nitrate are used to preserve meat for a longer time.
 These chemicals prevent the growth of bacteria, add salty flavor to the food, and give reddish-pink color.

 You will find sodium nitrite and sodium nitrate in foods like hot dogs, sausage, bacon, lunchmeat, etc.

 These food additives make processed meat tasty and flavorful.

-But, when this chemical mixes with your stomach acid then they form cancer causing-cell.
-This cancer-causing cell is been associated with stomach, brain, oral and bladder cancers.
+But, when this chemical mixes with your stomach acid, then they form cancer causing-cell.
+This cancer-causing cell is associated with stomach, brain, oral, and bladder cancers.

 Also, exposure to heat in the presence of amino acid, Nitrites get converted into Nitrosamine.
 It is a chemical compound that was found to have an adverse effect on health.

 The formation of Nitrosamine is usually happened at high temperatures and has been linked to various types of cancer.